After arrest, gym owner defies health order and reopens

 Police dropped by Thursday when about a dozen men in masks were lifting weights, spaced more than six feet apart in the 10,500-square-foot gym at the back of a strip mall cordoned off by police tape to signal that businesses were closed.
 The officers spoke to Uridel about his safety measures and then left.
 He was not cited.

 Joseph Noland, 40, said he returned to the gym as soon as he got word it had reopened.
-The stay-at-home dad said it’s been vital to relieve stress, especially during the virus outbreak. and he feels safe at the gym.
+The stay-at-home dad said it’s been vital to relieve stress, especially during the virus outbreak, and he feels safe at the gym.

 “When you walk into the gym, everyone is washing their hands, which is something you never see at the grocery store,” Noland said.
 “This place is constantly being cleaned.”